 A tenacious defender who translated his on-field grit into a coaching career, reshaping the New England Revolution's identity.

-Jay Heaps carved out an eleven-year Major League Soccer career defined by relentless defensive work, primarily with the New England Revolution.
-The Duke University standout, known for his competitive fire, was a fixture in the Revolution's lineup, helping them reach multiple MLS Cup finals.
-After retiring, he moved swiftly into the front office and then, in a bold move, was named head coach of the very team he played for.
+Jay Heaps played eleven Major League Soccer seasons as a relentless defender, primarily with the New England Revolution.
+The Duke University standout anchored the Revolution's lineup, helping the club reach multiple MLS Cup finals.
+After retiring, he moved into the front office and then, in a bold move, became head coach of the same team.
 Heaps brought a modern, high-pressing tactical approach to the Revolution, leading them to a 2014 MLS Cup appearance and earning Coach of the Year honors.
 His post-Revolution career has seen him guide a USL franchise, continuing his life in soccer from a new vantage point.

 1965–1980